 HIV / AIDS

-HIV, Human Immunodeficiency Virus attacks our body’s immune system and can develop into Acquired Immunodeficiency Syndrome (AIDS).
+Human Immunodeficiency Virus (HIV) results in the destruction of cells that are crucial to our immune system function.
+Over time, if left untreated, this can progress into Acquired Immunodeficiency Syndrome (AIDS).

 How would I get it?

 - Spread through unprotected oral, vaginal and anal sex with an infected partner

 - Sharing of drug or steroid use equipment (needles, snorting, inhaling, or injecting paraphernalia), and unprofessional tattooing